michelin/suricate/README.md

 You can download Suricate as a fat jar from the [GitHub releases page](https://github.com/michelin/suricate/release) (requires Java 21).

-Additionally, a Docker image is available at https://hub.docker.com/repository/docker/michelin/suricate.
+Additionally, a Docker image is available on [Docker Hub](https://hub.docker.com/repository/docker/michelin/suricate).

 ## Install